StarPassForge/roller-derby-coach-app/README.md

 ## 🏁 Acknowledgments

-Built with love for the roller derby community by the **StarPassForge** collective.
+Built with love for the roller derby community — WFTDA, USARS, and JRDA — by the **StarPassForge** collective.
 *Hit hard.
 Coach smart.
 Share freely.*